YYazi/YYazi/README.md

 I love doing calisthenics and playing table tennis.
 Actually thinking about it, I like pretty much a lot of stuff that puts me out of my comfort zone and pushes me to new heights both physically and mentally speaking, as long as I enjoy doing it obviously.
 Speaking of putting myself out of the comfort zone, I love competition, especially in areas you are really passionate about.
 Recently participated in a programming competition, in which we got questions about datastructures and algorithms.
 I miserably failed, but at least it was fun 😆.

 On the last parapgraph I scratched over my hobbies and personal strengths, but I obviously have, like everyone else,weaknesses.
-However, unlike other people,who complain endlessly about how unfair certain things can be in life, I am willing to put my time and effort to improve upon my weaknesses and hopefully learn from it.
+Unlike other people,who complain endlessly about how unfair certain things can be in life, I am willing to put my time and effort to improve upon my weaknesses and hopefully learn from it.
 Trust me, complainig over things you can't change is a waste of time and I had to learn it the hard way.

 As for my future, I am not quite sure yet, in which field I wan't to work for once I graduate from university.
 There are plenty of fields, that I am interested in!
 A few examples are software engineering, AI and Cryptography.
 Time will only tell.